Ariadne (1795 ship): 2nd voyage transporting enslaved people (1802–1803)

-3rd slave voyage (1803–1804)
+3rd voyage transporting enslaved people (1803–1804)

 Captain William McBride acquired a letter of marque on 11 July 1803.
 He sailed from Liverpool on 28 July 1803.
+In 1803, 99 vessels sailed from British ports bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.

 Lloyd's List reported on 3 February 1804 that Ariadne, McBride, master, had arrived at Africa from Liverpool.

 Lloyd's List reported on 6 March 1804 that a French privateer of 14 guns and 150 men had captured Ariadne, McBride, master, off Angola.
 Ariadne arrived at Montevideo on 30 December 1803.
-There she disembarked 18 slaves, suggesting that she had only begun to gather her slaves before she was captured.
+There she disembarked 18 captives, suggesting that she had only begun to acquire captives before she was captured.

+In 1803, 11 British vessels engaged in the triangular trade were lost.
+One was lost on the coast of Africa.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 Lloyd's List reported on 24 August 1804 that Ariadne, Fiott, master, late McBride, had returned to Liverpool.
-The Dutch ship Hooe, fittd out at the Cape of Good Hope, had captured her off the coast of Africa, but Alexander, of Liverpool, had recaptured her.
+The Dutch ship Hooe, fitted out at the Cape of Good Hope, had captured her off the coast of Africa, but Alexander, of Liverpool, had recaptured her.
 She arrived back at Liverpool on 20 August 1804.

-LR for 1805 showed Ariadne with McBride, master, changing to J. Carrol, Kitchen & Co., owners, and trade Liverpool–Africa.
+Lloyd's Register for 1805 showed Ariadne with McBride, master, changing to J. Carrol, Kitchen & Co., owners, and trade Liverpool–Africa.